Our mailboxes are filled with these. We anxiously wait for them. Say hi to clients' feedback!

-Rumor has it that in 1881, Rodolphe Salis visited an empty place, foreseeing his soon to open cabaret.
-He was greeted by a stray cat meowing on top of a street light.
-Salis will then host the cat and soon chose it as the cabaret's mascot.
-The cat was black.
-The cabaret's name was all set!
+Rumor has it that in 1881, Rodolphe Salis is visiting a venue in the idea of opening his cabaret.
+Greeted by a stray cat, that is meowing on top of a street light, he decides to adopt the cat and to turn him into a mascot.
+Of course the cat was black... and the cabaret's name was all set!

-Actually, in this story we almost forgot to talk about the graphic designer, Théophile-Alexandre Steinlen.
-He was an arnachist painter-sculptor-illustrator... and cat expert.
+Telling this story we almost forget to talk about the graphic designer behind the poster, Théophile-Alexandre Steinlen.
+He was an arnachist painter-sculptor-illustrator... and also a cat expert.

 Saul Bass, american graphic designer (1920-1996) is famous for his work in the film industry.
 He's collaborated with the best film directors, both creating film credits and film posters.
-Remind us to absolutely talk about his work later on.
+This remind us that we have to write about his work later on the blog.
 Posters he did at his time were completely revolutionary.
-Unlike Hollywood trends where all essential parts of the movie appear on the poster (mainly actors' faces in action), Bass chose to capture and represent the essence of the movie in a minimalistic graphic style.
+Unlike Hollywood trends, where all essential parts of the movie appear on the poster (mainly actors' faces in action), Bass chose to capture and represent the essence of the movie in a minimalistic graphic style.

 The poster can be understood right away.
 Each of his creations are graphic masterpieces.

 Unfortunately, 50 years later we regret the poor graphic quality of movie posters.
-We'll blame it on customer feedback.
+We'll blame it on client feedback.

 Originally, this poster was included as a bonus in a CD compiling the best of Dylan's songs.
 It was back in 1967.
 Since then, this image and the "I love NY", has entered the graphic design Pantheon.
 Credit given to Milton Glaser.
 To make a long story short, Dylan was ending his contract with the record company at that time, so he couldn't care less for Milton.
 Actually, he didn't even give him feedback at all.